Connerh92/vuepress/docs/services/elements.md

 # Organization Elements

-The `craft.organizations.elements` tag enables interaction with [Organization Elements].
-Commonly, these tags are used to retrieve one or many [Organization Elements].
+This service is used to manage one or many [Organization Elements].

 [[toc]]